 Voila!
 We instantly get five viable blog topics.

 If you want more, click “Try Again,” and it will take you back to the home screen.

 From there, you can perform another search using the same keywords, or you can experiment with different keyword options.

 We will say that HubSpot’s Blog Topic Generator isn’t ideal if you need to come up with dozens of ideas right out of the gate.

 You may have heard me mention BuzzSumo before.

-I love this tool and have been using it to guide my content marketing efforts for a few years now.
+We love this tool and have been using it to guide our content marketing efforts for a few years now.